luigizuccarelli/sparkml-vitalsigns/README.md

 This is a Spark Machine Learning decision tree , written in Scala,

+# Credits

+This project was cloned from https://github.com/caroljmcdonald/mapr-sparkml-churn, and modified for use with mleap

 ## Download
 Download Spark with Hadoop from https://spark.apache.org/downloads.html Select Spark 2.4.5 with Hadoop 2.7 (spark-2.4.5-bin-hadoop2.7.tgz)